-Once parallelization is enabled we need to choose the number of servers.
+We also need to choose the number of servers.
 Based on the experimental data, the optimal point is different for small and medium messages: small messages require more parallelism, medium messages less.
 On the other hand, for a fixed number of servers, the instantaneous message concurrency is actually determined by the injection policy.
 By simply varying the number of consecutive messages assigned to a server, we can directly control their concurrency: the larger this number, the lower the concurrency.